 You must arrive at the exam location at least 20 minutes before your scheduled exam time to check-in.
 Late examinees will not be permitted to enter the exam room.

-On arrival, staff/proctors will confirm that your photo ID matches your exam registration, review your proof of COVID-19 Vaccination, perform COVID-19 screening measures before checking you in for the exam.
+On arrival, staff/proctors will confirm that your photo ID matches your exam registration, perform COVID-19 screening measures before checking you in for the exam.

 You must have your photo ID ready for inspection by staff/ proctors at the exam room.
 Your photo ID must remain visible on top of your exam table.